RRSP`s in Canada – Who are they for?

 -Repay funds that you had withdrawn under the Lifelong Learning Plan.

-If you own locked-in RRSPs, generally you will not be allowed to withdraw funds from them.
+With locked-in RRSPs, generally you will not be allowed to withdraw funds from them.
 If you do not know if your RRSPs are locked in, contact your RRSP issuer.
-If your RRSPs are not locked in, you can withdraw funds at any time.
+If they are not locked in, you can withdraw funds at any time.

 December 31 of the year you turn 71 years of age is the last day you can make a contribution to your RRSP.
 You can contribute to an RRSP under which your spouse or common-law partner is the annuitant until the end of the year your spouse or common-law partner turns 71.